nhumrich/shnight/readme.md

 # you might need to add `sudo` before `docker-compose`
 ```

+Then just navigate to [localhost](http://localhost).
+The server is running on port 80, so if you have something else running on 80, you will need to stop it, or update the `docker-compose.yml`.

 ## Notes
 This was designed with minimalism in mind.
 All state data is stored in memory, so restarting the server, docker,